HydroFarmerJason/OpenSourceControlledEnvironments/README.md

 Safety considerations are built into all configurations with special attention to educational and therapeutic environments.

+Starter kits are available to simplify hardware selection; see `docs/hardware_starter_kits.md` for details.

 SOFTWARE ARCHITECTURE

 The system utilizes a layered architecture: